-Unleashing Ebb and Flow Hydroponics
+The Definitive Ebb and Flow Hydroponics System Guide

-What Makes the Ebb and Flow Method So Awesome?
+What is an Ebb and Flow System?

 Unlike deep water culture, ebb and flow systems do not keep a plant’s roots permanently suspended in the nutrient solution.
 Instead, they fill a table with the nutrient solution a set number of times per day, delivering the food and moisture to the root systems in specific doses.
 When the table is dry, the roots have a chance to absorb oxygen, ensuring that they don’t drown.

 When draining, the pump simply turns off and gravity draws the nutrient solution back down into the reservoir - an elegant solution.

 This is one of the simpler hydroponic systems you can build and use.
 This makes it an attractive system to use for commercial growers, but also means it's great for beginners as well.
 It's a flexible system, because you can easily take plants out of it and transplant into deep water culture, soil, or any other system you'd like.

 If you're growing shorter plants, like herbs, head lettuce, or even smaller flowers, you might find ebb and flow to be the best fit.
 The horizontal layout allows for optimal light coverage, especially if you're using the right reflectors.

 To grow well in this system, you must plan and prepare accordingly.
 A simple irrigation timing error can wipe out your plants completely.
 On top of that, plants grow fast in an ebb and flow setup due to how efficient it is, so you have to monitor it constantly.

 Ebb and Flow Benefits